 The practical application of this method to reduce the weight of complex redundant structures designed to meet Primary stress limits is described herein.
 Plastic design utilizes the ability of actual materials to find the most efficient load distribution.
 A heat exchanger subjected to pressure, accelerations, and nozzle external loads is evaluated as a practical example.
 The results of elastic analyses are compared with those obtained by inelastic analyses.
 It is shown that inelastic analyses can be used to reduce the weight of structures using only PC’s for the engineering computations.

-O’Donnell Consulting Engineers performs design and analysis to API, AWS ASME and other Codes.
+O’Donnell Consulting Engineers Performs Finite Element Design and Analysis to API, AWS ASME and other Codes.